Homework Help? Practical SolutionsAugust 21st, 2017

 How We Learn Can Impact Home Assignments

 Remember, we take in and process information through the vision system, auditory system, and tactile-kinesthetic system.
-When your kids take a long time to do their assignments it is often due to one or more areas of perception that are not working as well as they could, should, and can.
+If your kids take a long time to do their assignments, it can be due to one or more areas of perception that are not working as well as they could, should, and can.
 There are 27 areas of perception (9 vision, 9 auditory, and 9 tactile-kinesthetic).
 These are learned skills and can improve with simple exercises.
-So, be sure to schedule a complimentary consultation today.
+Even gifted kids can struggle with homework because of perception problems.
+Once the perception problems are addressed, life gets so much easier and the homework struggles often disappear.